sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_12_WhatIsAnOS/Quiz01.md

 **Description**

-a) OS resides in the Disk, secondary storage.
-It is the function of the BIOS to load the OS to the RAM.
-Every time you switch on the computer this happens.
-This is because the primary memory or RAM is volatile and data is lost when power off.
-Option (a) CPU is the Central Processing Unit of the computer.
-Option (b) RAM is the primary memory & OS is loaded into the RAM.
-Option (d) GPU is the one which controls the display of the device.

-b) OS resides in the Disk, secondary storage.
-It is the function of the BIOS to load the OS to the RAM.
-Every time you switch on the computer this happens.
-This is because the primary memory or RAM is volatile and data is lost when power off.
-Option (a) CPU is the Central Processing Unit of the computer.
-Option (b) RAM is the primary memory & OS is loaded into the RAM.
-Option (d) GPU is the one which controls the display of the device.

-c) OS resides in the Disk, secondary storage.
-It is the function of the BIOS to load the OS to the RAM.
-Every time you switch on the computer this happens.
-This is because the primary memory or RAM is volatile and data is lost when power off.
-Option (a) CPU is the Central Processing Unit of the computer.
-Option (b) RAM is the primary memory & OS is loaded into the RAM.
-Option (d) GPU is the one which controls the display of the device.

-d) OS resides in the Disk, secondary storage.
+OS resides in the Disk, secondary storage.
 It is the function of the BIOS to load the OS to the RAM.
 Every time you switch on the computer this happens.
 This is because the primary memory or RAM is volatile and data is lost when power off.
 Option (a) CPU is the Central Processing Unit of the computer.
 Option (b) RAM is the primary memory & OS is loaded into the RAM.
 Option (d) GPU is the one which controls the display of the device.

 ---
 ---